Gaurav2543/Image-Captioning-based-on-KNN-using-FAISS/README.md

-# Image Captioning based on FAISS and KNN
+# Image Captioning based on KNN using FAISS

 This project implements an algorithm for Image Captioning using K-Nearest Neighbors (KNN) approach.
 The implementation is based on the paper [A Distributed Representation Based Query Expansion Approach for Image Captioning](https://aclanthology.org/P15-2018.pdf).